jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 secondary importance, such as the path and ancestor arrays that are created for every matching node, and will be predominantly ignored.
 Under a functional language these could be lazily evaluated without requiring any special effort by the application programmer.
-I think Javascript was a good choice of language, giving a very large number of client- and server-side applications that may potentially adopt the library.
+The choice of Javascript gives a very large number of client- and server-side applications that may potentially adopt the library.
 However, server-side Oboe would be very amicable to implementation using a purer functional language and it would be